breadnone/AmixSharp/README.md

 # AmixSharp

-AudioMixer for Ffmpeg in C#
+Wasapi AudioMixer for Ffmpeg in C#